- Eckardt, H. (2002) Illuminating Roman Britain. Montagnac: Instrumentum

 Hella's current research is about the deposition of Roman objects in rivers.
 Such finds have usually been assumed to be rubbish deposits or the result of accidental loss, but some may be deliberate ritual offerings.
-With Philippa Walton, she is currently writing a book about the huge assemblage of Roman objects from the River Tees at Piercebridge.
+With Philippa Walton, she has recently (2021) written a book about the huge assemblage of Roman objects from the River Tees at Piercebridge.

 BackgroundHella's research focuses on theoretical approaches to the material culture of the north-western provinces and she is particularly interested in the relationship between the consumption of Roman objects and the expression of social and cultural identities.
 She has published books on:

 - objects associated with grooming and personal adornment (with Nina Crummy: Styling the body, 2008)

 - Roman migration (A long way from home: diaspora communities in Roman Britain, 2010)

 - Roman artefacts and identities (Objects and Identities: Roman Britain and the north-western provinces, 2014)

 - the material culture of literacy (Writing and power in the Roman world: literacies and material culture, 2018).

 - Eckardt, H. and Walton, P. , eds.
 (2021) Bridge over troubled water: the Roman finds from the River Tees at Piercebridge in context.
 Britannia Monographs , 34.
 Roman Society , London. pp 336.
 ISBN: 9780907764489 | doi: https://dx.doi.org/10.5284/1085344